 If you have kids who like swimming, and who are reasonably good at it, you can do this swimming science experiment and see why it is better to wear swimsuit when swimming.

 For those who plays basketball, do you like to use bank shot?
 A bank shot is a shot that relies on the ball bouncing off the backboard and into the basket.
-This is an easy activities to show why and how bank shot works.
-While this activity is for kids of all ages, even young children, you may want to try a thorough science experiment to understand the effect of bank short.
+Why and how does bank shot work?
+Let’s find out the answer thorough science experiment.

 Balancing is important in all sports.
 The key concept in balancing is the center of gravity.
 You can do a fun activity with kids to see the differences in center of gravity and balancing skill between parents and kids.